vaccarov/OllamaChat/README.md

 *   Ensure that your Ollama server is accessible from the URL configured in `VITE_HOST` in your `.env` file.

 Todo:
-separate types and interfaces in /types folder update libs
 (!)
 Some chunks are larger than 500 kB after minification.
 Consider:
 - Using dynamic import() to code-split the application                                  │ │    - Use build.rollupOptions.output.manualChunks to improve chunking:                      │